 |Kettle capacity:||1.3 litres|

 Design features of the Sea to Summit X-Set 32 Cookset

-PotThe 2.8 litre pot holds loads of food – I’ve cooked one-pot meals for four hungry hikers in it, and could have fed one more mouth.
+PotThe 2.8 litre pot holds loads of food – I’ve cooked one-pot meals for four hungry hikers in it, and could have fed one more mouths.
 Two more at a push.
 I really like the lid design – it has two silicone handles that fold over and clip onto the lid to secure it down.
-This makes draining boiling water through the strainer holes so much more safe and easy that through regular lids that you have to hold on with a cloth.
-The lid is BPA-free and also has a little silicone handle on the top to lift it up.
-The seal where the collapsible silicone wall join the aluminium base (which is about 1cm deep), is bomb-proof.
+This makes draining boiling water through the strainer holes so much more safe and easy than through regular lids that you have to keep in place with a cloth.
+The lid is BPA-free and also has a little silicone handle on the top to lift it.
+The seal where the collapsible silicone wall joins the aluminium base (which is about 1cm deep), is bomb-proof.
 But because of potential damage to the silicone, the pot can only be used to cook food that is liquid based.
-So no frying or sauteing.
+So no frying or sautéing.

 The BPA-free lid fits snuggly into the mouth of the kettle leaving a small lip open for very smooth pouring.
 Like the pot, there is a little silicone handle on the top of the lid, and the two plastic D-shaped handles can be folded down to the sides when not in use, or when adding water to the kettle.
 There are also some very useful measurements on the side of the kettle to indicate that all important number of cups to boil (up to four).